BrewBrizzly/DSS/Readme.txt

 Siamese_VGG16 contains the code for creating and training the Siamese VGG16 model

 Pre_processing contains the code for extracting/creating the data-set

+Statistics contains all the code for obtaining information on the distribution of the data-set